 By Neil Maldeis

-Maldeis is energy engineering manager for Trane.
+Maldeis, PE, CEM, is an energy solutions engineering leader for Trane, a provider of indoor comfort solutions and services and a brand of Ingersoll Rand.
 He is responsible for the technical development, support, and review of performance based contracting solutions and activities on a national basis.
-He has nearly 30 years of experience as a mechanical/project engineer in building construction and energy conservation.
+He has more than 30 years of experience as a mechanical/project engineer in building construction and energy conservation.